-The proposals will combine the two Estates’ local experience of managing the built and natural environment with the local development expertise of Barratt Developments and Taylor Wimpey.
-The promoters have appointed Adam Urbanism as its master planner and architect, who have significant experience of delivering new urban development which reflects the best aspects of local character.
+The proposals will combine the two Estates’ local experience of managing the built and natural environment with the development expertise of Barratt Developments and Taylor Wimpey.
+They seek to create a development where people will choose to live and work, and of which the promoters can jointly be proud .

-- A range of job opportunities in different kinds of employment space;
+- A significant range of job opportunities in different kinds of employment space;

-- A local ‘High Street’ providing small retail units, community facilities and office/light industrial space at the heart of the development;
+- A mixed use ‘Main Street’ providing small retail units, community facilities and office/light industrial space alongside homes through the heart of the development;

 - Three new primary schools and a new secondary school, with community access to the associated sports pitches outside of school hours;

-- Cycle and footpath links will be provided throughout the development and across the A6003 to provide access to Corby.
-This will help to promote walking and cycling, reduce reliance on the car and allow existing Corby residents to access the new facilities proposed for west Corby.
+- Cycle and footpath links will be provided throughout the development and across the A6003 to promote walking and cycling, reduce reliance on the car and allow existing Corby residents to access the new facilities within the proposed development;

-- Play areas and recreational open space with links to the wider countryside;
+- Large areas of publicly accessible green spaces , including new eqipped play areas, sports pitches with a changing pavilion and general recreational open space with links to the wider countryside;

 - Natural areas including public access to retained existing woodland;

-- A combination of ponds, swales and other drainage features to limit surface water runoff.
-This will protect the development and existing properties downstream from flooding, whilst also benefiting wildlife.
+- A combination of ponds, swales and other drainage features to limit surface water runoff to protect both the development and existing properties downstream from the risk of flooding.

-The development will reflect its location in North Northamptonshire, with a mixture of house types and styles, building on the established local character of neighbouring towns and surrounding villages.
+The form and character of the proposed development will reflect its location in North Northamptonshire, with a mixture of house types and style; building on the established local character of neighbouring towns and surrounding villages.
 A focused design approach will be an important part of the scheme, with the intention of creating pleasant surroundings using selected hard landscape materials and planting.